abraham-ai/eden/README.md

 >
 > Ezekiel 28:13

-Eden is a sandbox for [the Abraham project](http://abraham.ai) to deploy pretty much any python function as a hosted endpoint.
+Eden helps you to deploy your AI art pipelines (or sometimes other stuff) as a hosted endpoint with support for multiple GPUs and scaling over multiple machines.
+If you're new here, check out the [examples](https://github.com/abraham-ai/eden#examples)

 ## Setting up a block